Conference calls are a business necessity in 2022. But an even bigger necessity—conference call transcription software.

 In this case, you can review and share the transcript and the meeting recording with the client to avoid legal battles, fines, or other penalties.

 8. Eliminate chances of miscommunication

 Having too many attendees in a conference call with their half-baked notes is like having too many chefs in the kitchen.
 The broth is bound to spoil.

 The Association for Psychological Science claims that making meeting notes results in better comprehension.
 Not surprisingly, 51% of attendees still make their notes based on their interpretations and understanding.

 But there is a downside.
 Manually taking notes can lead to misinterpretation and distortion of facts.
 That's dangerous and distasteful, especially when dealing with clients and third parties.

 Business transcription software provides a single source of information for everyone, eliminating chances of probable miscommunication.
 It takes notes verbatim to avoid biased opinions and views.

 Approximately 66% of customers consider brand transparency as one of the deciding factors before signing a contract.

-When you transcribe your online meetings, you can share the meeting recaps with prospects and customers to make them feel valued and confident about your services.
+When you transcribe your conference calls, you can share the meeting recaps with prospects and customers to make them feel valued and confident about your services.